Kokrajhar: Language

 Bengali is the most spoken language at 17,693 speakers, followed by Bodo at 8,549, Hindi spoken by 2,946 people and Assamese at 2,752, with smaller but significant number of Bhojpuri, Rajbanshi, Nepali and Marwari speakers.

 Transportation

 Rupsi Airport is situated 66 km west from Kokrajhar town.

 Kokrajhar is served by the government owned Assam State Transport Corporation, Bodoland Transport Services and many private bus operators.

 The Kokrajhar railway station lies on the New Jalpaiguri–New Bongaigaon section of Barauni–Guwahati line under the Northeast Frontier Railway with services to important cities of the country like Guwahati, Kolkata, New Delhi, Mumbai, Chennai etc.

 Important trains like Rajdhani Express, Kamrup Express, Brahmaputra Mail, North East Express, Vivek Express, Garib Rath Express, Avadh Assam Express etc. have their stoppage at Kokrajhar railway station.

 Education

-The town has many schools and colleges with English being the sole medium of instruction in higher education.
-All the colleges under the jurisdiction of Bodoland Territorial Council is affiliated under Bodoland University since 2017.
+The town has many schools and colleges, with English being the sole medium of instruction in higher education.
+All the colleges under the jurisdiction of Bodoland Territorial Council are affiliated under Bodoland University since 2017.